AntMouss/Novelties-detection-project/README.md

    This model representation is more efficient for training topic model.
 4. **train model** : this part is the main part of the process , we have 2 type of training : **unsupervised training** using unlabeled texts and **supervised training** using labeled texts.
    The purpose of the supervised modelling is to return change for a predefined label and follow the evolution of the label in time.
-   The unsupervised way is used to detect latent topics in a bunch of articles independently of paper categories (label) , this type of training can return us complementary information about the news composition.
+   The unsupervised way is used to detect latent topics in a bunch of articles independently of paper categories (labels) , this type of training can return us complementary information about the news composition.
    In other words , the unsupervised modelling allows us to follow the **micro topics** evolution (little topics that appears punctually in a window) while the supervised method allows us to follow big **categories** evolution (topic persisting through many windows).

 We use different topic model kernels: